 - Click Load to browse and load your existing private key

-- You will need to click the drop-down and select All Files (.) so you may locate for private key
+- You will need to click the drop-down and select All Files (.) so you may locate the private key

 - Click Open once you have located your private key

-- Puttygen will provide a notice like in image below:
+- Puttygen will provide a notice like in the image below: